Trademark & Common Law Research

-- European trademark research is complex because of the differing languages that need translations to conduct a comprehensive trademark and common law search and analysis.
+European trademark research is complex because of the different languages that need translations to conduct a comprehensive trademark and common law search and analysis.

 - (EUTM) Information on over 130,000 trademark applications and registrations filed with the European Union Intellectual Property Office (EUIPO).

 - (WIPO) Information on over 1.3 million Madrid Agreement and Madrid Protocol trademarks registered with the World Intellectual Property Organization

 Any follow-up to the EUIPO/WIPO will not be completed by TradeMark Express and should be taken to a trademark attorney.

 What is the World Intellectual Property Organization - WIPO?